IntranetDASHBOARD/API_App_SharePoint/ReadMe.txt

-For instructions on how to Install/Add SharePoint Connector to your iD intranet please go to:
+For instructions on how to Install/Add SharePoint Connector to your iD Intranet please go to:

 http://help.intranetdashboard.com/applications/idcms/apicomponents/SharePointConnector/SharePointConnector.html